pavel-grigorev/spring-icomponent/README.md

 This library is inspired by [Spring Data](https://spring.io/projects/spring-data).
 The key feature of Spring Data is repositories.
 Repositories offer a declarative, interface based programming model, meaning that a repository is fully defined by its interface and you don’t have to build an implementation class.
 The framework will create it.
 What each repository method is supposed to do will be determined from its declaration.

 This programming pattern could potentially be applied to a broad range of things.
 Take, for example, [spring-cloud-openfeign](https://spring.io/projects/spring-cloud-openfeign): a declarative REST client.
-This project is not a member of the Spring Data family, but provides the same interface based approach to building the client API methods.
+It is not a member of the Spring Data family, but provides the same interface based approach to building the client API methods.

 I would describe this design pattern as a facade interface in which method declarations define behavior of and parameter values for the underlying functionality.